hindu-comm/mail_stream_indology/2021/12/Merry_Christmas/69__Girish_Jha.md

 >
 > I do not fully grasp what is the issue of your today message (some link
 > seems to be missing), but, whatever it could be, let us consider it as
-> coming from some niśācara.
+> coming from some niśācara.
 >
 > Kindest regards,
 >